 It can be easy for many of us to lose track of our healthy eating goals during the holiday season.
 With so many sweets and processed foods at every holiday party and event, along with the cravings that can come with the colder weather and holiday movies, it can be hard to resist the foods we normally say no to.

-Here are my 3 tips for Eating Healthy during the Holiday Season
+3 tips for Eating Healthy during the Holiday Season

 Eat something before you go to a holiday party.
-If you and your family show up to a holiday function with empty bellies, your more likely to over eat all the tempting treats available.
-Instead, eat some fresh fruit or a salad before leaving home, so that you are less likely to over eat at the party and are still getting in some nutritious food.
+If you and your family show up to a holiday function with empty bellies, your more likely to overeat all the tempting treats available.
+Instead, eat some fresh fruit or a salad before leaving home, so that you are less likely to overeat at the party and are still getting in some nutritious food.

 Eat what is best first.
 When you head to the buffet you’ll likely find a table full of veggies, bread, sweets, and turkey.
 Eat the veggies and turkey first, and save a little room to satisfy your sweet tooth.

 Make your own treats for home, and to bring to holiday functions.
-A perfect way to make sure you have a healthy option to eat is to bring one, and keep the foods your family is going to be wanting at home.
-Instead of eating a piece of pie that is full of sugar, pastes, and ingredients we don’t know about, my family makes a simple apple pie.
+A perfect way to make sure you have a healthy option to eat is to bring one and keep the foods your family is going to be wanting at home.
+Instead of eating a piece of the pie that is full of sugar, pastes, and ingredients we don’t know about, my family makes a simple apple pie.
 We cut up a few apples and mix them with cinnamon and a drizzle of honey, cook the apples for 10 minutes while making an easy pie crust.
 Then use the apples as the filling and bake the crust.
 This gives us a delicious sweet treat that I feel better about feeding my kids.

 We eat apples like this without the pie crust quite often for a quick and easy sweet treat.